enova1/MembersFirst/README.md

 ## Findings
 - The provided URL data.com returns **404**.
 - Tested in both original and new code using **.NET Fiddle** and **Visual Studio 2022**.
-- Assumption: Without proper authentication, the Salesforce URL will not respond successfully.
+- Assumption: Without proper authentication, the URL will not respond successfully.

 ## Changes
 The 404 response from the data.com URL appears valid, so assumptions were made based on the DTO's.